-The aim of this plan is to allow free attendance to the children of foreign directors and employees of those companies who contribute to HJIS.
+The aim of this plan is to allow free attendance to children of foreign employees and directors of companies that contribute to HJIS.
 The Japanese tax authorities exempt these donations from taxation as personal income in Japan.
 There is no direct relationship between the contributions and the amount of tuition.

-Horizon Japan International School shall decide corporate contribution requests after considering the number of expatriate employees, the size of the company, and past giving history.
-The contribution request shall be made without regard to the number of children of employees of individual corporations enrolled at Horizon Japan International School.
+HJIS shall decide corporate contribution requests after considering the number of expatriate employees, the size of the company, and past giving history.
+The contribution request shall be made without regard to how many children of individual corporation employees are enrolled at HJIS.

 The children of employees whose companies donate an amount equal to or more than the requested units of contribution will be granted free attendance.

 In order to ensure the success and continuation of this program, companies and organizations may participate in this Corporate Contribution Plan under the following conditions:

 1. The contribution amount will be 100,000 yen per one unit.